eriknovak/docs-research/docs/papers/journals.md

 ## Search Engines and Catalogs

-:material-list-box-outline: [research.com][research].
-Is a website containing lists of top research conferences and journals covering different scientific fields.
+:material-list-box-outline: [research.com][research] is a website containing lists of top research conferences and journals covering different scientific fields.

-:material-magnify: [Elsevier Journal Finder][elsevier-journal-finder].
-Is a search engine, where you can input some of your paper's information and it will return a list of Elsevier journals that are relevant to your research.
+:material-magnify: [Elsevier Journal Finder][elsevier-journal-finder] is a search engine, where you can input some of your paper's information and it will return a list of Elsevier journals that are relevant to your research.

-:material-magnify: [Springer Journal Suggester][springer-journal-suggester].
-Is a search engine used to find potential Springer journals to which you can submit your paper to.
+:material-magnify: [Springer Journal Suggester][springer-journal-suggester] is a search engine used to find potential Springer journals to which you can submit your paper to.
 By inputing the paper's title and abstract, the search engine returns a list of journals that are potentially relevant to your work.

-:material-magnify: [MDPI Journal Finder][mdpi-journal-finder].
-Is a search engine used to find potential relevant MDPI journals.
+:material-magnify: [MDPI Journal Finder][mdpi-journal-finder] is a search engine used to find potential relevant MDPI journals.
 By inputing the paper's title and abstract, the search engine returns a list of journals that best fit your paper.

-:material-magnify: [IEEE Publication Recommender][ieee-publication-recommender].
-Is a search engine used to find potential IEEE journals to which you can submit your paper to. ⚠️ `does not work well`
+:material-magnify: [IEEE Publication Recommender][ieee-publication-recommender] is a search engine used to find potential IEEE journals to which you can submit your paper to. ⚠️ `does not work well`

-:material-magnify: [ACM Journals][acm-journals].
-Is a a website containing the list of ACM journals.
+:material-list-box-outline: [ACM Journals][acm-journals] is a a website containing the list of ACM journals.